hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ## Known issues

+### STATE__FX_RESOURCE_FRONTEND_HOSTING__ENDPOINT missing error in some projects
-1. If your project only contains a bot, you may meet error that complains `STATE__FX_RESOURCE_FRONTEND_HOSTING__ENDPOINT` is missing when executing commands.
+If your project only contains a bot, you may meet error that complains `STATE__FX_RESOURCE_FRONTEND_HOSTING__ENDPOINT` is missing when executing commands.
 Replace this placeholder with a valid URL in `appPackage/manifest.template.json` to fix it.
-   > The old tooling provides a default example URL for your project if this placeholder does not exist.
+> This happens in projects created using very old Teams Toolkit.
+The old tooling provides a default example URL for your project if this placeholder does not exist.
 In latest tooling, we want to make everything more transparent so requires you to provide your URL here.

 ## Feature changes that impact your development flow